 1. With everything surrounding OTCs, I have become more interested in hearing aid adoption.
 I hear that you’ve been doing some writing on that topic?

 I have.
 I’ve recently written some articles for Seminars in Hearing on the topic, based on data from MarkeTrak 10 and MarkeTrak 2022 (Jorgensen & Barrett, 2022; Jorgensen & Novak, 2020).
 MarkeTrak 10 was collected in 2019 and published in 2020.
 In case you haven’t been following the MarkeTrak surveys, they have been conducted under the guidance of the Hearing Industries Association (HIA) since 1989.
-They originally were labeled with Roman numerals (e.g., MarkeTrak VIII was the last with such labeling) and then labeled with numbers (i.e., MarkeTrak 9 and MarkeTrak 10).
-They now are labeled based on the year that the survey was conducted—hence, MarkeTrak 2022.
-This makes good sense, as now we know the general time frame of the data, which we didn’t with the other labeling.
+They were originally labeled with Roman numerals (e.g., MarkeTrak VIII was the last with such labeling) and then labeled with numbers (i.e., MarkeTrak 9 and MarkeTrak 10).
+They are now labeled based on the year that the survey was conducted—hence, MarkeTrak 2022.
+This makes good sense, as now we know the general time frame of the data, which we didn’t do with the other labeling.

 2. You covered all of the data collected in the MarkeTrak 10 and 2022?
 What did these surveys have in common?